PT Lecturer - Drumset

-Raised in a musical family in Clarksburg, West Virginia, Brian Wolfe received his Bachelor’s Degree in Percussion Performance from West Virginia University in 1996.
-Since relocating to New York City in 1999, Brian has performed and recorded with a number of diverse artists and producers and maintained a busy schedule of extensive international touring with stylistically diverse artists, such as:
+Raised in a musical family in Clarksburg, West Virginia, Brian Wolfe received his bachelor’s degree in Percussion Performance from West Virginia University in 1996 and relocated to New York City in 1999.

 David Byrne’s Contemporary Color Project (2015)